aerospike/act/README.md

 **read-reqs-per-sec**
 Read transactions/second to simulate.
 Note that this is not per device, or per transaction queue.
-For 3 times (3x) the normal load for four devices, this value would be 3*4*2000 = 24000.
+For 30 times (30x) the normal load for four devices, this value would be 30 x 4 x 2000 = 240000.
 Formula: n x number of devices x 2000.

 **write-reqs-per-sec**
 Write transactions/second to simulate.
 For act_storage, this value along with record-bytes, large-block-op-kbytes, defrag-lwm-pct, and others, determines the rate of large-block operations.
 Note that this is not per device, or per transaction queue.
-For 3 times (3x) the normal load for four devices, this value would be 3*4*1000 = 12000.
+For 30 times (30x) the normal load for four devices, this value would be 30 x 4 x 1000 = 120000.
 Formula: n x number of devices x 1000.

 ### Fields that you may Sometimes Change:

 **test-duration-sec**
 Duration of the entire test, in seconds.
-Note that it has to be a single number, e.g. use 86400, not 60*60*24.
+Note that it has to be a single number, e.g. use 86400, not 60 x 60 x 24.
 The default is one day (24 hours).

 ### Fields that you will Rarely or Never Change: